-A report of work hours (for purposes of hours reporting, the work week runs Thursday through Wednesday) should be logged in New Innovations at the end of shift every Wednesday.
-Hours are considered delinquent as of Thursday morning at 8am.
+A report of work hours (for purposes of hours reporting, the work week runs Thursday through Wednesday) should be logged in New Innovations every Wednesday.
+Hours are considered delinquent as of Wednesday morning at 8am.
+Residents who are delinquent in reporting hours may be suspended from duty.
 Chronic non-compliance (more than three times in a quarter) will require a meeting with program director where disciplinary action will be implemented.